trnserdar/Covid19Tracker/README.md

 # Covid19 Tracker

 # About
-A prototype app about Covid19 using latest SwiftUI.
+A prototype app about Covid19 numbers using latest SwiftUI.

 # Requirements
 * Xcode 12 Beta